Iterable/iterable-web-sdk/README.md

 :rotating_light: Please note, you won't likely need access to this Axios instance.
 This is reserved for advanced use cases only.

-## I Want to Automatically Show In-App Messages Every X Number of Seconds
+## I Want to Automatically Show My In-App Messages with a Delay Between Each

 This SDK allows that.
-Simply call the `getMessages` method but pass `true` as the second parameter to have the in-app messages appear automatically on an interval.
+Simply call the `getMessages` method but pass `true` as the second parameter.
+This will expose some methods used to make the request to show the messages and pause and resume the queue.

 Normally to request a list of in-app messages, you'd make a request like this: